jeka-dev/jeka/README.md

 - **Centralize build logic**

-  Define the CI/CD logic in one place, which projects can share and extend.
+  Centralize build and CI/CD logic for shared use and extension across projects within the organization.

 ## Examples